Sawors/desktops/README.md

 ## Startup scripts
 ### Root script
+> Using root scripts is strongly discouraged !
+Please use user script with correctly set permissions instead.

 When the initial detection is done and the config is found, the `root-launch.sh` script is immediately run as root.
 Please ensure that the permissions of this file are properly set to avoid the execution of unknown code with root privileges.

 ### User scripts